raspberrycoulis/domain_checker/README.md

 # Domain checker
 This Python scripts runs through a defined list of domains, specified in the `domains.txt` file and checks whether a file called `info.php` is present.
 The desired outcome is that the file **does not** exist, which returns a `HTTP 404` status code.

 Update the `domains.txt` file to specify a list of domains you want the script to check.
+If you want to also check sub-domains, ensure they are specified in the `sub-domains.txt` file and the `--check-subdomains` flag is used (see below for examples).

 ## Usage
 Run simply by calling: